mtanzim/algorithms/README.md

 # Algorithms II - Princeton

+Studies on this topic will be continued [here](https://github.com/mtanzim/networkx-test), using the Python network-x library:

 # Overview

 Develop and follow along the course on Algorithms from Princeton University offered on Coursera.
 Typescript will be used.